Albert Davis, Ph.D.

 University Studies 101 maximizes the student’s potential to achieve scholastic success and to adjust responsibly to the individual and interpersonal challenges presented by collegiate life.
 In UNIV 101 students are provided with an introduction to the nature of higher education and are given an extended orientation to the functions and resources of the university.
 Each of these courses is designed to help first-semester freshmen and first year transfer students adjust to the university, develop a better understanding of the learning process, and acquire essential academic survival skills.

-The role of the Transfer Student Center is to aid students in their transition to Nicholls by providing assistance with academic advising and registration.
+The purpose of the Transfer Student Resource Center is to aid students in their transition to Nicholls by providing assistance with Transcript evaluation, academic advising and course registration.
 The Center staff can also provide information regarding degree programs and transfer course equivalencies.
 The Center also serves as the initial contact for in-state community college students pursuing the Louisiana Transfer Degree.

 The Academic Testing Center administers a variety of tests to both college and prospective college students.
 The following tests are of particular importance to prospective Nicholls students: the American College Test (ACT), the ACT Residual, and the ACT COMPASS tests.
 These tests are used for mathematics and English placement.
 Other tests administered by Academic Testing include the Praxis Series and School Leadership Series Tests and the College-Level Examination Program (CLEP) tests.
 The proctoring of correspondence course testing is also available.
 The Accelerated Challenge Exams (ACE) offered by the National League for Nursing (NLN) is available to Nicholls students only.